adnzaki/ss-paging/README.md

 SSPaging does not provide any template, so you have to build or use your own template.

 ## URL Pattern
 SSPaging has 2 options for providing URL to get the data.
-The first option is follow SSPaging URL pattern, and the second option is using your own URL pattern.<br/>
+The first option is following SSPaging URL pattern, and the second option is using your own URL pattern.<br/>
 The pattern of URL  accepted by SSPaging must looked like this:
 ```
 /main-url/{limit}/{offset}/{orderBy}/{searchBy}/{sort}/{search}